civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(1)** A person who has contact with a child of the marriage under a contact order shall notify, in writing, any person with parenting time or decision-making responsibility in respect of that child of their intention to change their place of residence, the date on which the change is expected to occur, the address of their new place of residence and their contact information.

-  **(2)** If the change is likely to have a significant impact on the child's relationship with the person, the notice shall be given at least 60 days before the change in place of residence, **in the form prescribed by the regulations**, and shall set out, in addition to the information required in subsection (1), a proposal as to how contact could be exercised in light of the change **and any other information prescribed by the regulations**.
+  **(2)** If the change is likely to have a significant impact on the child's relationship with the person, the notice shall be given at least 60 days before the change in place of residence, in the form prescribed by the regulations, and shall set out, in addition to the information required in subsection (1), a proposal as to how contact could be exercised in light of the change and any other information prescribed by the regulations.

-  **(3)** Despite subsections (1) and (2), the court may, on application, order that the requirements in those subsections, **or in the regulations made for the purposes of those subsections**, do not apply or modify them, if the court is of the opinion that it is appropriate to do so, including where there is a risk of family violence.
+  **(3)** Despite subsections (1) and (2), the court may, on application, order that the requirements in those subsections, or in the regulations made for the purposes of those subsections, do not apply or modify them, if the court is of the opinion that it is appropriate to do so, including where there is a risk of family violence.

   **(4)** An application referred to in subsection (3) may be made without notice to any other party.